 - If a child safety seat has been involved in a collision, replace it immediately.

-Find out if it's time to lose the booster seat with our free online tool.
+Find out if it's time to lose the booster seat.

 Seat Belt Facts: